A Guide to GDPR and the Event Industry

 Invest in an encrypted system, instead of old-fashioned spreadsheets.
 You’ll be less vulnerable to cyberattacks, you can control who has access to data, and you can update logins/passwords regularly.
 Be careful as well of who has access to any printed data.

 Four months into its implementation, staying compliant is proving to be a challenge for a lot of companies.
-Regardless, you need to make sure that you draw up an action plan as you run the risk of hefty fines.
+Regardless, you need to make sure you draw up an action plan as you run the risk of hefty fines.
 You can also seek advice from GDPR consultants to make sure you’re operating within legal bounds.